ProjectOpenSea/seaport/README.md

 ### Foundry Tests

-First, install Foundry.
-On Linux and macOS systems, this is done as follows:
+First, install Foundry (assuming a Linux or macOS system):
 ```bash
 curl -L https://foundry.paradigm.xyz | bash
 ```

 This will download foundryup.
-To start install Foundry, run:
+To start Foundry, run:
 ```bash
 foundryup
 ```

 To install dependencies:
 ```
 forge install
 ```

-Next, run the tests with:
+To run tests:
 ```bash
 forge test
 ```

-Use modifiers in the cli to see more or less stuff.
+The following modifiers are also available:

 - Level 2 (-vv): Logs emitted during tests are also displayed.
 - Level 3 (-vvv): Stack traces for failing tests are also displayed.